BhaaLseN/GitMerger/README.md

 * ```ValidTransitions``` is an array of transitions inside Jira that count as valid triggers to begin a merge.
 Use the Jira REST API Browser or the Administrators Interface to find out the actual ID of a transition (or resolution/status).
 * ```ValidResolutions``` is an array of resolutions inside Jira that count as valid triggers to begin a merge.
 Even when a valid transition has happened, the resolution might be a "Won't Fix" type one that doesn't have a branch.
 * ```ClosedStatus``` is an array of status inside Jira that indicate an issue as "Closed" or otherwise "Should be merged".
+* ```DisableAutomergeFieldName``` is the name of a Jira custom field whose value may prevent the automatic merge.
+Used in combination with ```DisableAutomergeFieldValue``` which needs to match up.
+* ```DisableAutomergeFieldValue``` is the string value of the custom field specified by ```DisableAutomergeFieldName``` indicating opt-out for the automatic merge.
+Should the custom field of the issue be set to that value, no merge will be triggered and left for the assignee to take care of.

 #### Git Settings (```gitSettings```)
 * ```GitExecutable``` is the full path to the Git executable so we can actually interact with a Git repository.